 Treatment of opioid dependence, as part of a complete treatment plan to include counseling and psychosocial support.

 Dissolve under tongue; do not swallow tabs.
-Start when clear signs of withdrawal occur, at least 4 hours after last opioid use; individualize based on type and degree of opioid dependence. ≥16yrs: Supervised induction: 8mg once on Day 1 and 16mg once on Day 2.
-Maintenance phase: use buprenorphine/naloxone sublingual tabs at the same buprenorphine dose as Day 2; if intolerant to naloxone, may adjust buprenorphine by 2mg or 4mg increments/decrements; (usual range): 4–24mg once daily.
+Start when clear signs of withdrawal occur.
+Individualize based on type and degree of opioid dependence. ≥16yrs: Supervised induction: 8mg once on Day 1 and 16mg once on Day 2.
+Dependent on heroin or short-acting opioids: initiate induction at least 4hrs after last opioid use.
+Dependent on methadone or long-acting opioids: initiate induction at least 24hrs after last opioid use.
+Maintenance phase: use buprenorphine/naloxone sublingual films at the same buprenorphine dose as Day 2; if intolerant to naloxone, may adjust buprenorphine by 2mg or 4mg increments/decrements to hold treatment level; (target dose): 16mg once daily; (usual range): 4–24mg once daily.
+Hepatic impairment (severe): reduce dose by ½ and monitor; (moderate): caution and monitor.
 Concomitant use or discontinuation of CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).

 <16yrs: not established.